CHAVI-India/SATHI/Result UI for HCP.md

 The page will be called PRO Review
 **Template**: `templates/promapp/prom_review.html`

+## Filtering

+Global filters will be provided which allow users to filter the list by the following
+1. Date of submission which will allow the users to select a date upto which the responses will be shown.
+2. Questionnaire name (related to the questionnaires assigned to the patient)
+3.

 Access the page will be accessed through a button called "View Responses" placed on the Patient Table component which is used in the Patient List template.
 Clicking this button will provide the necessary context in form of the patient's primary key.

 **Technology Stack**: Django Templates + Tailwind CSS + HTMX + Bokeh + Django Crispy Forms